kogiokka/librvl/README.md

 `librvl` uses CMake to configure the build system.

-The steps to build `librvl` and install it in a designated location is as follow:
+The steps to build `librvl` and install it in a designated location are as follows:

 ```shell
 # Generate CMake cache